Priyanka0509-project/gearguard/README.md

 # gearguard
 GearGuard is a maintenance management system designed to help organizations efficiently track their assets and manage maintenance activities.
 The system connects Equipment, Maintenance Teams, and Maintenance Requests into a single, structured workflow, enabling better visibility, accountability, and operational efficiency.

+We have made the frontend using HTML,CSS and Javascript and made the backend using JAVA, Springboot framework and MongoDB.